-Disclaimer: Just to be transparent, this is not a sponsored post and everything included here is a mixture of factual information, plus my own personal opinion from my own use, which will be made distinct from any facts presented.
+Disclaimer: Everything included here is a mixture of factual information, plus my own personal opinion from my own use, which will be made distinct from any facts presented.
 This post does contain affiliate links to &Keep who are an ethical and eco-friendly seller.

 What are Ecoffee cups made from?

-The main part of the Ecoffee cup is made from a mixture of bamboo and cornstalk natural fibres, non-GMO corn starch, which is bound together with a plant-based eco-friendly resin derived from aloe and soybean extract.
+The main part of the Ecoffee cup is made from a mixture of bamboo and cornstalk natural fibres with non-GMO corn starch.
+This is all bound together with an eco-friendly resin made from aloe and soybean extract.